All Episodes

 I think that's where you're going to see it first.

-Who was I talking about a perfect example my mom um about three years ago uh had a heart condition and the doctors basically said well she's in her eighties and she's had a good life.
+My mom, about three years ago, had a heart condition, and the doctors basically said, well, she's in her 80s and she's had a good life.

-Well I got on the internet and I found a doctor in Cincinnati that would do a robotic surgery.
+Well, I got on the internet and I found a doctor in Cincinnati that would do a robotic surgery.

-Three years later she's going to watch my daughter cheerlead tonight.
+Three years later, she's going to watch my daughter Cheerlead tonight.

 And that's pretty spooky stuff.

-I was talking with uh Betsy McCoy who is uh former Lieutenant Governor doctor uh of New York by the way and she's uh she's a a doctor and um she told me about the the situation in the UK, which is so much the model for all of this nonsense, Canada, United Kingdom, what have you and they have a health health board there.
+And she told me about the situation in the UK, which is so much the model for all of this nonsense, Canada, the United Kingdom, what have you.

 And the health board decreed in 2006 that elderly patients with macular degeneration had to wait until they went blind in one eye before they could get a new drug to save the other eye.

-Wade, uh th excuse me, thanks so much.
+Wade, excuse me, thanks so much.

 Everybody talks about the cost of health care.

-We can make health care affordable for young healthy people.
+We can make health care affordable for young, healthy people.

 We can make it affordable overnight.